digital-codes/datencafe/README.md

 Instruction page should get you started.
 There is one example data-story available.
 Note: actions on nodes are started with a LONG click.
 Works on mobile too but less fun.
 You need to toggle between flow and charts with, yellow button.

 Daten.Cafe aims to provide basic knowledge in data literacy in a simple way.
 Free access to the application and sharable results are essential concepts.
-The application is not mobile-first, but at least mobile-compatiple, allowing learning and practicing of concepts on (modern) smartphones.
+The application is not mobile-first, but at least mobile-compatible, allowing learning and practicing of concepts on (modern) smartphones.

 Visit the prototye to get more information on idea and current implementation status.